National CASA Grants Program

 2014 Ongoing Funding Opportunity – Emergency Grants

 National CASA is now accepting applications for emergency grants.
 Grant funds requested are to be related to natural or man-made disasters and/or extreme hardships.
-Consult with your regional program officer with regards to the nature of the emergency prior to submitting the application.
-Please email Coral Edward, grants program manager, for a grant application.
+Consult with a Member Services Associate with regards to the nature of the emergency prior to submitting the application.
+Please email Coral Edward, Member Services Associate, for a grant application.